-of the acquired immunity that we call "lipid immunity".
+Full attention of this laboratory has been directed to previously unappreciated aspects of the acquired immunity that we call "lipid immunity".
 Unlike conventional MHC molecules that present protein-derived peptide antigens, molecules of the human group 1 CD1 family (CD1a, CD1b, CD1c) mediate presentation of "lipid" antigens to specific T lymphocytes.
 In addition, we have recently identified a novel lineage of antigen-presenting molecules, termed LP1, capable of mediating presentation of "lipopeptide" antigens.
-By taking cell biological, immunological and lipid chemical approaches, this laboratory wishes to establish a molecular and cellular basis for directed to previously unappreciated aspects lipid immunity and determine how CD1 and LP1 have been evolved to function critically in host defense.
+By taking cell biological, immunological and lipid chemical approaches, this laboratory wishes to establish a molecular and cellular basis for lipid immunity and determine how CD1 and LP1 have been evolved to function critically in host defense.
 An important extension of this research is a challenge for developing a new type of lipid-based vaccines against cancer and microbial infection.